solidi/hl-mods/workspace/redist/readme.txt

     - "arena" - 1 on 1 Arena - two potential victors are selected to battle to a frag limit
     - "coldskull" - be the first to collect all the skulls!
     - "ctc" - capture the chumtoad, hold on to it to receive points!
+    - "ctf" - capture the flag, grab the flag and run it back to base!
     - "gungame" - get specific weapons for frags and level up!
     - "ffa" - traditional free-for-all deathmatch
     - "jvs" - Jesus vs Santa - it is the sole duty of Jesus to dispatch all Santas